DocTocToc/doctoctocbot/README.md

 A Twitter bot to enhance the hashtag #doctoctoc ("Toc, toc!" is the equivalent of "Knock, knock!" in French, but is not used to introduce a joke).
 \#DocTocToc is used by French speaking doctors and other healthcare professionals to help each other with clinical cases or administrative chores.

+Contributions to the code are welcome.
+Data mining, NLP hackers, I need you!

 ## DocTocTocBot rules

 1. I retweet tweets containing the hashtag #doctoctoc sent by MDs